grittygrease/tls-exported-authenticator/draft-sullivan-tls-exported-authenticator.md

 The certificate message contains an opaque string called certificate_request_context which MUST be unique for a given connection.
 Its format should be defined by the application layer protocol and MUST be non-zero length.
-For example, it may be a randomly chosen identifier used by the higher-level protocol during the transport of the Authenticator to the other party.
+For example, it may be a sequence number used by the higher-level protocol during the transport of the authenticator to the other party.

 CertificateVerify
 : A signature over the value